tanmatt/QuoteOfTheDay/README.md

 - Wed Aug  7 07:00:07 2024 | Some mischievous people always there.
 Last several thousand years, always there.
 In future, also. - Dalai Lama
 - Thu Aug  8 07:00:07 2024 | Never contract friendship with a man that is not better than thyself. - Confucius
 - Fri Aug  9 07:00:08 2024 | When sorrows come, they come not single spies, but in battalions. - William Shakespeare
+- Sat Aug 10 07:00:07 2024 | What we call happiness in the strictest sense comes from the (preferably sudden) satisfaction of needs which have been dammed up to a high degree. - Sigmund Freud